VLA-Reasoner: Empowering Vision-Language-Action Models with Reasoning via Online Monte Carlo Tree Search: Experiments

 \paragraph{Quantitative Study} Experiment results are shown in \Cref{table:simulation-results}.
 As the success rate is the primary metric of evaluation in two benchmarks, our method improves the absolute task-set performance on OpenVLA-SFT by 5\% on average, the reasoner also improves the task performance on Octo-Small by 9.8\%, and SpatialVLA by 7.8\%, on average.
 It is noticeable that compared to those variants developed from OpenVLA, our plug-and-play method can directly improve the performance of the backbone to the \sota level without large-scale and skillful post-training, which is required for those variants.
 When compared to SpatialVLA, which is augmented with better spatial understanding capability, our method outperforms it in all task suites.
 Moreover, our method shows notable improvements on inherently difficult tasks such as stack block, which typically require precise sequential reasoning and are sensitive to slight prediction deviations.
 By introducing step-wise simulated inference, \method enables more deliberate future planning, reducing incremental deviations and significantly boosting task success.

-\paragraph{Qualitative Study} We attribute the gains to test-time tree search that dynamically spawns counterfactual branches, allowing flexible exploration of alternative futures without disturbing real execution.
-As our method enables getting future possible deviations caused by current actions, the backpropagation offers a look-ahead evaluation, bringing the Markovian deployment with a longer horizon to mitigate the limitation.
-To support efficient deployment of \method, we adopt the mentioned techniques and finetuned the world model with the same data size as finetuning VLA, to reduce computational cost and reliance on the dataset.
+\paragraph{Qualitative Study} The gains stem from test-time tree search that spawns counterfactual branches, exploring alternative futures without disturbing real execution.
+As our method captures future deviations caused by current actions, the backpropagation offers a look-ahead evaluation, bringing the Markovian deployment with a longer horizon to mitigate the limitation.
+To support efficient deployment, we finetuned the world model with the same data size as finetuning VLA, reducing computational cost and dataset reliance.
 Detailed analysis is provided in the ablation study.